Clojurous/boot-clj-docker-image/README.md

 # boot-clj-docker-image

-`adzerk/boot-clj` is a public Docker image that installs and sets up Oracle Java 8 and the latest version of [Boot][boot].
+`thosmos/boot-clj` is a fork of `adzerk/boot-clj`, a public Docker image that installs and sets up Oracle Java 8 and the latest version of [Boot][boot].

+This fork removes the entrypoint and run lines, so this is only for being extended by another image.

 This repo is set up as an [automated build][docker] on Docker Hub.
-The `adzerk/boot-clj` Docker image is automatically built from the _Dockerfile_ in this repo and deployed to Docker Hub.
+The `thosmos/boot-clj` Docker image is automatically built from the _Dockerfile_ in this repo and deployed to Docker Hub.

 ## Try It

 ```
-$ docker run -it adzerk/boot-clj repl
+$ docker run -it --rm thosmos/boot-clj boot repl
 ```

 ## Extend It

 To use as a base image for another _Dockerfile_, put this at the top of your
 _Dockerfile_:

-    FROM adzerk/boot-clj:latest
+    FROM thosmos/boot-clj:latest

 ## Cache Maven Artifacts At Build Time